-With innovative financing methods such as Peer-to-Peer (P2P) lending on the rise, it is essential to do so with responsible practices.
-This is why, Funding Societies is proud to join other world-class P2P lenders such as Funding Circle and Lending Club as a signatory of the Small Business Borrowers’ Bill of Rights (SBBOR), making us the first and only signatory in Southeast Asia.
+With innovative financing methods such as digital lending on the rise, it is essential to do so with responsible practices.
+This is why, Funding Societies is proud to join other world-class digital lenders such as Funding Circle and Lending Club as a signatory of the Small Business Borrowers’ Bill of Rights (SBBOR), making us the first and only signatory in Southeast Asia.

 We were created to help creditworthy SMEs attain financing for growth, to be the ‘umbrella’ not only for shiny days but also for rainy days.
 Therefore, as a signatory of SBBOR, we promise to uphold the following: